Q. Why would a student take an online course through Sterling Academy?

 Q. How and where do online students take their ACT/SAT tests?

 A. Students can take their ACT or SAT examination at any school that hosts the test; admission to the testing site is not limited to students of that school.
 Registration is done online with ACT or SAT.
-Sterling Academy has a College Admissions Coach available to help students with all of their needs in preparing for college, including preparing for the ACT or SAT.

 Q. If I am lacking just a few credits, or need just a few credit recovery classes, can I take those at Sterling Academy and get my diploma from you?

-A. The requirement of our accreditation agency, AdvancED, is that a student must have completed 25% of his or her high school coursework with us in order for us to issue a diploma.
+A. The requirement of our accreditation agency, Cognia, is that a student must have completed 25% of his or her high school coursework with us in order for us to issue a diploma.
 This equals 6 credits, which is equivalent to one school year.

 Q. Does Sterling Academy offer IEPs (Individual Education Plans)?

 A. We do not formally offer IEPs.
 However, students work at their own pace, and work with teachers individually, so the learning is automatically tailored to the student's needs.
+Our open-calendar, individual-based learning system covers the vast majority of accommodations we've seen in IEPs of student coming into our school, automatically by nature of our system.
+For any types of accommodations that are not automatically taken care of by our system, we try to work with our students' accommodation needs.

 Q. Do students take the courses on their own time or at a specific school time?